MiguelSperle/Backend-server-spacetime/Readme.md

 <h2>Oauth Application</h2>
+<p>You must have two apps in Oauth Apps, the first is for web and the second is for mobile. </p>
-<p>To have client_id and client_secret, you must to create a Oauth Apps in developer settings on github and you're going to copy.</p>
+<p>To have client_id and client_secret, you must create a Oauth Apps in developer settings on github and you're going to copy.</p>

 Configuration in Oauth Application: